MaraBlack/MCV/README.md

 ## BUGS

-At refresh, get current route and set nav item as active  - solved At mobile version, nav items are not colored at click, only when clicked outside the color is applied (mat-icon might be the source of it)
+[desktop] - At refresh, get current route and set nav item as active - solved [mobile] - nav items are not colored at click, only when clicked outside the color is applied (mat-icon might be the source of it) - outdated

+## TODO

+[desktop] - align text when nav is expanded
+[mobile] - resize apps from modal, they are too big